awpratten/awpratten.github.io/content/Projects/_index.md

 More [here](/Projects/troutfishderby)

+### Adhoc Projects (Current)

+On August 12, 2025, Richard Moule, Alex Schmoll, and I performed a live to air show on RadioWestern Beyond the Beyond show.
+We performed under the name of "Cricket and the Bullfrogs".

+On November 25, 2025, Richard Moule, Alex Schmoll, Ed Homonylo, and I performed a live to air show on adioWestern Beyond the Beyond show.
+We performed under the name of "Cold Water Project".

 ### Proud Papa (Current)

 A little bit about some of the collaborations with my son Evan can be found [here](/Projects/proudpapa)